plusserver/docs/content/en/storage-backup/s3-storage/tutorials/object-lock.md

 Uploading objects to plusserver S3 with Object Lock enabled provides advanced security control.
 Here are the steps to upload objects with Object Lock to your buckets.

 {{% alert title="Note" %}}
 Ensure that the respective bucket has both versioning and Object Lock enabled to utilize this feature.
-See Part 3 Step 2.
 {{% /alert %}}

 {{% alert title="Differences between Compliance and Governance Object Lock" color="warning" %}}